GHcpv24/CS-634-Data-Mining/docs/Milestone4Documentation.md

 For <code>milestone-3</code>, however, there was no logarithmic transformation done for the target variable <code>SalePrice</code>.
 Details behind the reasoning will be provided in the section containing model evaluations.
 </p>

-## Missing Values and Categorial Features
+## Missing Values and Categorical Features

 <p align="justify">
 Missing values aren't handled only because most algorithms do not support missing values, but also because missings values can introduce a loss of power.
 Strategies must be put into place for handling missing values appropriately.
 One such strategy that is used in this project is mean imputation, that is, for the numerical features.
 For categorical features (or features that contain non-numeric values), the text "missing" replaced the missing values.